How to write a Policy Brief Like a Pro

 Part of accessibility also has to do with the references.
 It has to make it easy for users to visit the other sources of information that have brought it up.

 The promotional part of the policy brief has to do with how it markets the area it is addressing.
-So, for example, if it is about an organization, it has to play a promotional role.
+For example, if it is about an organization, it has to play a promotional role.
 It has to have a marketing tone and a call to action.

-The policy brief must have the practical bit of it.
+The policy brief must have a practical bit of it.
 It has to be one that you will easily apply.
-The recommendations must have the clarity that the readers will quickly read and understand the whole policy.
-The entire policy should have simple and things that have a proper and sober approach.
+The recommendations must have clarity that the readers will quickly read and understand the whole policy.
+The entire policy should be simple and things that have a proper and sober approach.

 Format of a Policy Brief